Haley-B/ajl/README.md

     - For images with matching FC and FS values: augmented so there were 750 images total in each category (7 total)
     - For images with (FC and FS >= 3) & where (FC != FS): had 393 images, augmented to get 750 total
     - Then merged with these with the remaining unaugmented images to create the full dataset

-#### Dataset 2: Best Performing Set
-- Size: 4270 images
-- External Images Used?: No
-- Augmentations Applied:
-  - HorizontalFlip(p=1.0)
-  - Rotate(limit=45, p=1.0)
-  - VerticalFlip(always_apply=True)
-- Augmentation Method:
-  - For images with matching FC and FS values: augmented so there were 442 images in each category, where 442 is the number of images in the skin tone group with most images (FC/FS = 1)
-  - Then merged with these with the remaining unaugmented images to create the full dataset

 #### Dataset 3: Worst Performing Dataset
 - Size: 10491 images